 Taking the time and hassle away from clients, Rococo will always go the extra mile, literally scouring Europe to do it – trekking through reclamation yards, auction houses, online platforms, farmhouse and estate sales.
 This enables Rococo to dig out hidden gems while also ensuring every object has an interesting story to tell - a big part of what makes interiors fun.

 While entertaining friends at home one weekend a guest (who Rococo had not met before) asked if she could help find something for his new home.
-Realising that this guest, like so many others, was being more than polite when they commented on the design of her home or asking where she found 'this or that' Rococo hit on the idea that her eclectic style appealed to people of all ages - from school friends in their late 20's to other friends in their 30's through to 60's.
+Realising that this guest, like so many others, was being more than polite when they commented on the design of her home or asking where she found 'this or that' Rococo hit on the idea that her eclectic style appealed to people of all ages.
 Even a friend in his 80's.
 This combined with the fact that she was spending all her free time giving advice on look and style and finding furniture for her friends and family.
 She realised that while many people knew what they liked or items they wanted, they sometimes lacked the eye or time to create it.

 Rococo has been surrounded by creativity since day one.
 The youngest child and one of six, Rococo grew up on the wilds of Exmoor where her home was filled with a mix of William Morris covered sofas, rustic farmhouse furniture, inherited pieces and numerous tapestries designed by her mother who was commissioned to produce work for many notable designers.
 Her father also specialised in selling sporting prints, so the art world and picture hanging was another area she subconsciously learnt.

-Her pricing structure allows her to consult a first time home owner for a few hours, while she talks through colour and space, so that they can then use this knowledge to go out and find things on their own if they prefer, or alternatively offer a complete interior design turn key solution.
+Her pricing structure allows her to consult for a few hours, while she talks through colour and space, so that they can then use this knowledge to go out and find things on their own if they prefer, or alternatively offer a complete interior design turn key solution.